 Loaah Eltemsah, AI-Glazaly High School, USA

-“An exhilarating experience that I’ll remember forever, the Symposium’s quality lectures and high expectations really pushed me to my limits.
-From the high table dinner and joint programming sessions to panel discussions and group projects, during each event we engaged with fellow tech enthusiasts and experts from all around the world.
-With a shared passion for technology, my teammates and I instantly connected and remain friends to this day.
-With the help of my mentor who proved to be immensely knowledgeable in virtual reality and machine learning, I was able to finally integrate the openCV library to my image detection convolutional neural network after struggling for weeks.
-Our group successfully programmed a HTC Vive VR project with Unity, a language new to the whole team.
-The experience inspired us to proactively solve issues in our own communities.”
+“An exhilarating experience that I’d always remember, the Symposium’s quality lectures and high expectations really pushed me to my limits.
+From the high table dinner and joint programming sessions to panel discussions and group projects, in each event, we got the chance to engage with fellow tech enthusiasts and experts from all around the world.
+With a shared passion for technology, my teammates and I instantly got connected and still remain friends to this day.
+With the help of my mentor who proved to be immensely knowledgeable in virtual reality and machine learning, I was able to finally integrate the openCV library into my image detection convolutional neural network after struggling for weeks.
+Our group successfully programmed an HTC Vive Virtual Reality project with Unity, a development platform new to the whole team.
+This experience inspired us to proactively solve issues within our own communities.”

 Choi Ching Lam, Diocesan Girls' School, Hong Kong

-“The Academy has allowed me to further explore my interest in STEM-related areas, including scholarships for programmes to pursue my passion in medicine.
-I also had the opportunity to attend the International Symposium on STEM Education where our group used virtual reality technology to collaborate on and present artificial intelligence job-finding app Jobbo to a group of entrepreneurs.”
+“The Academy has allowed me to further explore my interest in STEM-related areas, while its scholarships for programmes have enabled my passionate pursuit in medicine.
+I also had the opportunity to attend the International Symposium on STEM Education where our group used virtual reality technology for collaboration and then presented the artificial intelligence job-finding app Jobbo to a group of entrepreneurs.”

 Jennifer Li Ding, ESF King George V School, Hong Kong

-“It was truly a life-changing experience that I will treasure forever.
+“It was truly a life-changing experience that I would always cherish.
 I met like-minded students interested in STEM from many different countries and all walks of life.
-The AI topic was extremely interesting, the project we worked on was intellectually stimulating, and the speakers were great!
-I am incredibly grateful to the Academy for giving me such an opportunity and hope to have an equally meaningful summer this year.”
+The AI topic was extremely interesting.
+The project we worked on was intellectually stimulating, and the speakers were great!
+I am incredibly grateful to the Academy for giving me such an opportunity, and hope to have an equally meaningful summer this year.”

 Alex Yu, Singapore International School, Hong Kong

-“I not only learned to code but also met top students from different nations.
-In addition to improving my presentation and communication skills, the experience also helped me to better understand the importance of smart living.”
+“I not only learned to code but also met with top students from different nations.
+In addition to improving my presentation and communication skills, this experience helped me to better understand the importance of smart living.”

 Mok Yan Ling, Chong Hwa Independent High School, Kuala Lumpur

-“The Nobel Week is a program established by the National Society of High Scholars (NSHSS) which invites participants from all around the globe to attend a series of Nobel prize-related events and have face-to-face dialogues with the Nobel laureates.
+“The Nobel Week is a programme established by the National Society of High School Scholars (NSHSS) which invites participants from all around the globe to attend a series of Nobel Prize-related events and have face-to-face dialogues with the Nobel laureates.

-Jenny Lee, St Paul's Convert School, Hong Kong
+Jenny Lee, St Paul's Convent School, Hong Kong

-“During the weekend I tasted the highs and lows of an entrepreneur’s life.
-I was very excited to be mentored by numerous entrepreneurs, especially Carson Yau, the founder of Reubird supported by HKU Idendron.
-The toughest part of the programme was receiving criticism and learning to accept our failures.
-Our initial idea was flawed so we started from scratch on the last day and ended up winning second prize!
+“During that weekend I learnt about the highs and lows of an entrepreneur’s life.
+I was really excited to be mentored by numerous entrepreneurs, especially Carson Yau, the founder of ReUbird supported by HKU iDendron.
+The toughest part of this programme was embracing criticism and learning to accept our failures.
+Since our initial idea was flawed, we went back to square one for a new idea on the last day and ended up winning the second prize!
 One of the judges walked us through each idea’s problems and suggested improvements.
-I never realised that launching a startup was so challenging.
-The experience will be the blueprint for me to pursue my dreams or even launch my own company in the future.”
+I could never imagine that launching a start-up was so challenging.
+This experience will become the blueprint for my dream pursuit or even for launching my own company in the future.”